espruino/EspruinoTools/README.md

 This repository contains a set of tools for the [Espruino JavaScript Interpreter](http://www.espruino.com).

-While it is used directly by the [Espruino Web IDE](http://www.github.com/espruino/EspruinoWebIDE), there's are also simple command-line and `node.js` interfaces.
+While it is used directly by the [Espruino Web IDE](http://www.github.com/espruino/EspruinoWebIDE), there are also simple command-line and `node.js` interfaces.

 Command-line